Blogs & News

 If you weren’t already aware, one of the key threats during a wildfire comes from thousands of wind-driven embers.
 These burning embers, carried by strong gusts, can travel long distances and easily infiltrate homes through vulnerable openings – particularly unprotected soffit vents.
 This creates a serious ignition risk that can lead to devasting levels of damage to one’s home.

-How to Protect Your Soffit Vents
+How To Protect Your Soffit Vents

 To address the growing threat of wildfire-related home ignitions, building code officials across the United States have strengthened regulations regarding vents – which include both standard soffit vents and continuous soffit vents.